-Today Opera has released first release candidate of Opera 12 and we’re assuming final to land soon by tomorrow or on Monday, we came to know that Opera will shipping their final version browser with hardware acceleration and WebGL turned off by default.
-One reason you can easily guess is systems with old GPUs may crash but Opera had already maintaining blacklist of graphic cards with them when it detects the graphic card is out-of-date it will fallback to their software rendering engine Vega.
+Today Opera has released first release candidate of Opera 12 and we’re assuming final to land soon by tomorrow or on Monday, we came to know that Opera will ship their final version browser with hardware acceleration and WebGL turned off by default.
+One reason you can easily guess is systems with old GPUs may crash, but Norwegian based browser vendor is already maintaining blacklist of graphic cards with them, when it detects the graphic card is out-of-date, it will fallback to their software rendering engine Vega.
 When HWA is turned on in Opera, using GPU Opera renders pages and UI more fastly.

 Vega renders Pages much speedier than Hardware Accelerated Opera

-But Opera feels Hardware accelerated Opera 12 browser not surpassed their backend rendering engine Vega in speed, that’s why Opera feels shipping a feature that doesn’t boosts Opera’s speed is not needed, hence they disabled it by default, here is how to enable Hardware acceleration and WebGL in Opera 12.
+But Opera feels Hardware accelerated Opera 12 browser has not surpassed their backend rendering engine Vega in speed, that’s why Opera feels shipping a feature that doesn’t boosts its browser’s speed is not needed, hence they disabled it by default, here is how to enable Hardware acceleration and WebGL in Opera 12.